 These intensive workshops are generally 2 - 3 days in length.

 *the Workshops are named after the feature film “The Dawn” made in Kerry in the 1930s by Killarney man, Tom Cooper.

-The Department of Creative Media at I.T.
-Tralee has three degree programmes geared towards the film industry: TV Radio and New Media; Animation, Visual FX and Motion Design and Music Technology.
-All students are taught how to develop stories for their respective areas, from the development of screenplays through to the finished production.
+The Department of Creative Media at MTU Tralee has three degree programmes geared towards the film industry: TV Radio and New Media; Animation, Visual FX and Motion Design and Computing with Games Development.
+A Music Technology course is also in development.
+All students are taught how to develop content for their respective areas, from the development of ideas through to the delivery of the finished production.